 - Yield, option-adjusted spread, and expected total return adjusted for default probability are our primary measures of value

 - Investments typically are concentrated in sectors and individual issuers that we believe offer the best total return potential

 - Portfolios normally consist of 50 to 100 corporate domestic and foreign issuers with position sizes limited to 5% at purchase, excluding issues of the U.S. Government

 We strive to provide an attractive total return by seeking to generate a high level of global income and modest capital gains, while attempting to protect against inflation.
-Over a complete economic cycle of several years, we seek to outperform the global high yield benchmark, on an average annual basis, by more than one percentage point net of fees.
+Our goal is to outperform the benchmark by 1% (net of fees), on an average annual basis, over a complete economic cycle of several years.

 Global high yield corporate debt issuers generally rated below BBB- or Baa3 by at least one rating agency.
 On occasion, the fund will invest in unrated securities deemed to be of comparable quality.
 We may also invest, to limited degrees and dependent on client guidelines, in investment-grade corporate bonds, emerging market debt, preferred stock, and convertible securities.

 We apply our top-down global fixed income process when structuring global high yield portfolios.
 The top-down process establishes the cyclical quality bias of the portfolio.
 This macroeconomic and currency perspective is combined and incorporated with our quantitative screens and fundamental analysis when constructing global high yield portfolios.
 The cheapness of individual sectors and issuers is determined using these quantitative and qualitative credit tools.
 The subsequent portfolio will generally consist of 50 to 100 global high yield corporate bonds that we believe to be undervalued by the credit markets.